tc39/notes/es7/2015-09/sept-22.md

 YK: Scary to have locks on the main thread

-LH: Not that scary, it's no different than a loop
+LHN: Not that scary, it's no different than a loop

 YK: Async functions are the solution that has evolved

 AWB: Are the workers multiplexed?

-LH: If JS on main thread creates a worker and waits on the location, it will hang because the worker doesnt get started.
+LHN: If JS on main thread creates a worker and waits on the location, it will hang because the worker doesnt get started.

 AWB: Semantically observable?

-LH: Can observe remotely (a corner case)
+LHN: Can observe remotely (a corner case)

 Memory Model (1)